Winter Energy Bills Make more energy savings by switching electricity provider with Selectra today.

 • B Rating:

 Your home requires between 75 and 149 kWh of energy per square meter a year.
-Typically handed for a modern home between 10 to 20 years old which may have had some renovations for efficiency.
+Typically handed for a modern home between 10 and 20 years old, which may have had some renovations for efficiency.

 • C Rating: